In Exercises 21–26, find the indicated probabilities using the ge... | Channels for Pearson+

 1

-Step 3: Use the formula for the geometric distribution to calculate the probability that the first success occurs after the first six trials.
-The formula is P(X > k) = q^k, where k is the number of trials before the first success.
-In this case, k = 6.

-Step 4: Substitute the values into the formula.
-Using q = 0.86 and k = 6, calculate P(X > 6) = (0.86)^6.
-This represents the probability that none of the first six persons selected are smokers.

-Step 5: Interpret the result.
-Once the probability is calculated, compare it to a threshold (e.g., 0.05) to determine if the event is unusual.
+Step 5: Determine whether the event is unusual.
 An event is typically considered unusual if its probability is less than 0.05.
+Compare the calculated probability P(X < 2) to 0.05 to make this determination.

 Verified video answer for a similar problem: